redhat-developer/odo/docs/website/docs/user-guides/advanced/debugging-with-openshift-toolkit.md

 ![Add breakpoint](../../assets/user-guides/advanced/Add%20Breakpoint.png)

-2. From a new terminal, or a browser window, ping the url at which the application is available, in this case, it is 127.0.0.1:20001.
+2. From a new terminal, or a browser window, ping the URL at which the application is available, in this case, it is 127.0.0.1:20001.

 ![Ping Application](../../assets/user-guides/advanced/Ping%20Application.png)